Zungrysoft/The-Escher-Dimension/README.md

 - Open the "datapacks" folder
 - Delete the zip file that is there and replace it with the newly-downloaded zip file

+If you want to run the datapack on a server:
+- Generate a default world on the server, then close the server
+- Open the world's folder and check if there is a datapacks folder there.
+If there is no datapacks folder, create one.
+- Copy the downloaded zip file into the datapacks folder
+- Open the server.properties file and make sure "enable-command-block=true".
+If it is set to false, change it to true.
+The datapack will not work unless you do this!

 ![The Stronghold Ruins](https://raw.githubusercontent.com/Zungrysoft/The-Escher-Dimension/master/docs/screenshots/stronghold2_1.png)
 ![Hellion Heights](https://raw.githubusercontent.com/Zungrysoft/The-Escher-Dimension/master/docs/screenshots/hellion_1.png)
 ![Infernal Industries](https://raw.githubusercontent.com/Zungrysoft/The-Escher-Dimension/master/docs/screenshots/infernal_1.png)